ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Using Bitwise Operations

 Bitwise operations are widely used in system programming.
-It happens because working with computer networks and peripheral devices requires translating data from one format to another.
+The specialists of this domain deal with computer networks, device drivers and OS kernels.
+Translating data from one format to another often happens there.

 Here is an example.
-Suppose you are working with a peripheral device.
+Suppose you are writing a driver for some peripheral device.
 The byte order on the device is big-endian.
 Your computer uses another order, which is little-endian.

-Now suppose that the device sends an unsigned integer to the computer.
+The device sends an unsigned integer to the computer.
 It equals 0xAABB in hexadecimal.
-Because of the different byte orders, your computer cannot receive the integer as it is.
-You should convert the integer to 0xBBAA.
+Because of the different byte orders, your computer cannot handle the integer as it is.
+You should convert it to 0xBBAA.
 Then the computer reads it correctly.

-Here are the steps for converting the 0xAABB integer into the computer's byte order:
+Here are the steps for converting the 0xAABB integer to the computer's byte order:

 1. Read the lowest (rightmost) byte of the integer and shift it to the left by eight bits, i.e. one byte.
 The following Bash command does that:
 {line-numbers: false, format: Bash}